ucdavis/hpccf-docs/docs/software/modules.md

 ## Intro

 High performance compute clusters usually have a variety of software with sometimes conflicting dependencies.
-Software packages may need to make modifications to the [user environment](../general/environment.md), or the same software may be compiled multiple times to run efficiently on differing hardware within the cluster.
+Software packages may need to make modifications to the user environment], or the same software may be compiled multiple times to run efficiently on differing hardware within the cluster.
 To support these use cases, software is managed with a module system that prepares the user environment to access specific software on load and returns the environment to its former state when unloaded.
 A _module_ is the bit of code that enacts and tracks these